Continuing Education Policies

 Title IX / Non-Discrimination Statement

-Continuing Education classes on any Tulsa Community College (TCC) campuses or locations will follow TCC guidelines — students and instructors should call (918) 595-2000 and/or check TCC Homepage for information regarding the College closings due to inclement weather.
+Continuing Education classes on any Tulsa Community College (TCC) campuses or locations will follow TCC guidelines — students and instructors should call the Student Support Center and/or check TCC Homepage for information regarding the College closings due to inclement weather.

 For additional information on TCC emergency preparedness and procedures visit Emergency Management.